 Ok, now we are ready to start designing the process.
 Each BPM Suite will implement this part slightly differently.
 For example, in some suites you will need to create a data model before you create user input forms while others do that automatically for the user behind the scenes.
-Nonetheless, the following steps are generally followed in all suites:
+In general, most suites follow these steps: